dataparallel-swift/swift-to-gpu/README.md

   Path to the `ptxas` executable.
 Defaults to "/usr/local/cuda/bin/ptxas".

   * `--swift-to-ptx-target-gpu=STRING`
   Generate code for this specific GPU architecture.
-Defaults to "sm_87" (NVIDIA Jetson Orin)
+Defaults to "sm_87" (NVIDIA Jetson Orin).

   * `--swift-to-ptx-target-attr=STRING`
   Target specific attributes to add during compilation.
-Defaults to "+ptx81".
+Defaults to "+ptx81" (NVIDIA Jetson Orin).

   * `--swift-to-ptx-allow-fp-arcp[=BOOL]`
   Allow floating-point division to be treated as multiplication by a